 Visiting Professor and Director of Applied Research

-Mr. Brown is the former Executive Vice President of CDM Smith and has served on the firm’s Board of Directors for past 12 years.
+Mr. Brown is a former Executive Vice President of CDM Smith and served on the firm’s Board of Directors for 12 years.
 In addition, he is the Founding Technical Director of CDM Smith’s Neysadurai Centre for Integrated Urban Solutions in Singapore.